 D. Support Staff.
 NHA shall, consistent with this Article, assign to perform Services at the School, qualified support staff as needed for NHA to operate the School in an efficient manner.
 The support staff may, at the discretion of NHA, be assigned to work at the School on a full or part time basis.
 If assigned to work at the School on a part time basis, the support staff may be assigned to work at other schools for which NHA provides services.
-The cost for such support staff shall be shared proportionately among the schools at which NHA has assigned the support staff to work.
+The cost for such support staff to work.
 An individual assigned to work at the School that is not teaching, but for which a license is required under applicable law, shall have the appropriate license.